propublica/sunlight-congress/source/index.md

 }
 ```

-### JSONP
+### Client-side (AJAX) support

+The Congress API supports [CORS](http://enable-cors.org/) for all domains, so any modern JavaScript library with AJAX support (e.g. jQuery) should Just Work.

-Provide a `callback` parameter to wrap the results in a JavaScript function, suitable for use with [JSONP](http://en.wikipedia.org/wiki/JSONP).
-This can be used to make cross-domain requests to the Congress API within the browser.
+If CORS isn't an option, you can provide a `callback` parameter to wrap the results in a JavaScript function, suitable for use with [JSONP](http://en.wikipedia.org/wiki/JSONP).
+This can be used to make cross-domain requests to the Congress API within the browser, when CORS is not supported.

 For example: